Microsoft & .NET Training

 Introduction to Visual C++/CLI

 Accelebrate’s Introduction to Visual C++/CLI training teaches attendees how to write high-performance C++ applications that leverage the power of the .NET Framework.
-This C++ course is taught using Visual Studio 2012 or 2013.
+This C++/CLI course is taught using Visual Studio 2015 or later.

 Location and Pricing

 Most Accelebrate courses are delivered as private, customized, on-site training at our clients' locations worldwide for groups of 3 or more attendees and are custom tailored to their specific needs.
 Please visit our client list to see organizations for whom we have delivered private in-house training.
 These courses can also be delivered as live, private online classes for groups that are geographically dispersed or wish to save on the instructor's or students' travel expenses.
 To receive a customized proposal and price quote for private training at your site or online, please contact us.

 All students will:

 Visual C++/CLI Training Outline